 Don't Download Suspicious Files

-Opening files attached in texts or emails can be extremely dangerous.
+Opening files attached in texts or emails can be extremely dangerous, especially when it’s unexpected or from an unknown source.
 Fraudsters often disguise themselves as a company or organization you use often, such as your financial institution, phone company, or delivery service like FedEx.
 Clicking on links from an unknown source can open you up to malware and viruses on your device as well as provide them with access to your personal information.

 Never Send Money To An Unknown Source

 If you’re asked to transfer money to someone you don’t know, chances are you’re in the middle of a scam.
 While this could be disguised as a trusted company on the phone or a friend on social media, look for all of the signs that point to this being illegitimate and stop the conversation immediately.

 Credit monitoring can help you spot errors or signs of identity theft so you can take the steps to quickly address them.
 As a perk of being an Honor member, you have access to check your credit score for free 24/7 within online banking and on the Honor mobile app.

 - CHECK YOUR SCORE: Learn how to check your credit score in online banking & the mobile app